 One of the fundamental mechanics is Shane's ability to scan the environment and hack into various devices.
 Between plot points, you'll be required to solve puzzles, generally things that you'd expect an engineer on a remote planet to do.
 These include reconnecting pipes, locating missing parts, and inserting/rotating objects into proper positions, aligning solar arrays, and more.
 Nothing is overly complicated, but it does seem like they do overstay their welcome at times.
 Air is a limited resource, and although you'll have to be cognitive of the level (filling it up as necessary), I can't recall many times where I felt like I was struggling with the mechanic.
 As you progress through the narrative, and you pay close attention, you'll notice Shane slowly becomes clumsier and uneasy with his actions.
 Look, if I were in his shoes, my hands would be trembling too much to open doors after being chased by cosmic tentacle horrors also.
 This isn't a tale about some seasoned space marine used to blowing the heads off terrible monsters, and it shows.

 A Lovecraftian horror title, Moons of Madness, is tense, and at times genuinely frightening.
 It does focus a bit too much on basic puzzle-solving.
 I did enjoy the stunningly haunting and interactive environments that you find yourself in.
 What other game allows you to escape from Lovecraftian cosmic horrors, and then proceed to pick up and fill a mug with coffee?Note: Moons of Madness was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.